>TOPICS

 Shamanism in Nepal and Bhutan

 Shamanism is a phenomenon that is not only at the interface between the upper and lower world.
-Furthermore, it is also integrating different religions and different levels of these religions.
-In Nepal, for example, Shamanism built a very interesting connection with Tantrism, Hinduism, and Buddhism.
-Mohan L. Rai, a Kirati shaman from Bhutan, has founded an institute in Kathmandu that imparts shamanic knowledge and techniques to interested students from all over the world – the Shamanic Studies and Research Center.
+Furthermore, it integrates different religions and different levels of these religions.
+In Nepal shamanism forged a link with Tantrism, Hinduism, and Buddhism.
+Mohan L. Rai, a Kirati shaman from Bhutan, founded an institute in Kathmandu that imparts shamanic knowledge and techniques to interested students worldwide – the Shamanic Studies and Research Center.

 Once Shaman, always Shaman?